I am an avid reader and like to share my opinions on books and stories that have left strong impressions on me.

 Wow, wow, wow!
-Sums up this short story by Jack London.
+That is how I would sum up this story by Jack London.
 What an incredibly gripping tale of survival this short story turned out to be.
-Right from the very first sentence you are trapped into reading the rest of this compelling story.
+Right from the very first sentence, you are trapped and can't help reading the rest of this compelling story.

 A Real Page Turner